 Honesty: Let’s Get Real

 Honesty and integrity have always been personal values as well as core values for bookskeep.
 I assumed because I am an honest person, I wouldn’t learn much from this book.
-I was wrong.
+That was wrong.
 I loved delving into how our current culture and past cultures like the ancient Romans and Egyptians skirt around honesty to buy their way into the afterlife.
-I loved understanding how honesty, as part of our business culture, begins with being honest about what we tell ourselves regarding the market and employee satisfaction, etc. I mostly loved how it made me think about my definition of honesty, not only as truthful and virtuous but also as transparent, candid, open minded, ready to admit fault, willing to change and even willing to see the truth that we become blinded sometimes, too.
+Understanding how honesty, as part of our business culture, begins with being honest about what we tell ourselves regarding the market and employee satisfaction, etc. I mostly loved how it made me think about my definition of honesty, not only as truthful and virtuous but also as transparent, candid, open minded, ready to admit fault, willing to change and even willing to see the truth that we become blinded sometimes, too.

 When we really get honest, we can identify our self-limiting roadblocks and destroy fear and rapidly achieve our greatest potential.
 For many entrepreneurs I work with, I see them viewing their business and opportunities with rose-colored glasses.
 The inability to honestly assess a situation causes them to be distracted by too many opportunities, to not face the hard facts and to hasten the demise of their business.
 I’m an optimist like most entrepreneurs and I realize that it can cause a blindspot.